ApfelPresse/CardsAgainstHumanityTelegramBot/README.md

 # Gameplay

-1. Open the private chat of your newly created telegram bot and write * /start * (every player have to do this)
+1. Open the private chat of your newly created telegram bot and write * /start * (every player has to do this)
 2. Add the bot to a telegram group
 3. Write /create in the group, to create a game
-4. Then /join the game (every player have to do this)
+4. Then /join the game (every player has to do this)
-5.  /begin the game, interactions takes place in the private chat
+5.  /begin the game, interactions take place in the private chat

 # Thanks to